codinglabsong/aging-gan/README.md

     pip install -e .
     ```

-## Data
+## Data Preprocessing
 We leverage the UTKFace dataset—a public collection of over 20,000 face images with age annotations (0–116), then use the aligned and cropped version for consistency.
 You can download from [here](https://www.kaggle.com/datasets/jangedoo/utkface-new).

 Place your data on project root at:
 > data/utkface_aligned_cropped/UTKFace

 The prepare_dataset function handles:
 - Age-based splits: thresholds at 18–28 for Young, 40+ for Old, ignoring mid-range ages.
+7134 examples were filtered for each Young and Old pair.
+The reasoning behind removing children under age 18 was to help the model converge better as the facial shape often differs a lot between children and adults.
+It was observed that the model converges better when removing photos of babies that have much larger eye proportions and a rounder face.
 - Deterministic shuffling: 80% train, 10% validation, 10% test with a fixed RNG seed.
 - Augmentations (train only): random horizontal flips, resizing to img_size+50, center/random cropping to img_size, random rotations up to 80°, and normalization to [-1, 1].
 - Evaluation transforms: resize → center crop → normalization (no randomness).